Donate to AACSA

 The Information Career Center program provides tools, services and activities designed to help the community obtain jobs, intern opportunities and career development.
 This program provides the ability for visitors to search for jobs and intern opportunities via our computers or binders containing the job listings, interns and volunteer postings.
 This program also includes organizing and sponsoring job fairs at the Agency, seminars that cover anything from interview techniques to how to dress for success and workshops that allow the community to share their experiences and leads that others may take advantage to obtain a job.

-What is STEM Saturday?
-STEM Saturday offers FREE Science Technology Engineering Math (STEM) related educational and enrichment opportunities for middle and high school students in the Bay Area.
-We offer two classes (Scratch and Lego Robotics) on Saturdays in eight week sessions on a quarterly basis (Winter, Spring, Summer and Fall).
-Our Winter Session begins on Saturday January 21, 2017 and will continue every Saturday (except February 18- holiday weekend) until March 18th.
+What is STEaM on Saturday?
+STEaM on Saturday offers FREE Science, Technology, Engineering, Arts, and Math (STEAM) related educational and enrichment opportunities for middle and high school students in the Bay Area.
+We offer classes on Saturday afternoons in eight week sessions on a quarterly basis (Winter, Spring, Summer and Fall).
+Our Summer Session begins on Saturday, June 30, 2018 and will continue every Saturday (except July 28th) until September 1st.

-The AACSA Leadership Academy formerly known as the (Modern Day Leadership Academy) is designed to empower African American youth through a three-day leadership training weekend and year-long cohort program.
+The AACSA Leadership Academy is designed to empower African American youth through a three-day leadership training weekend and year-long cohort program.
 The Leadership Academy seeks to recruit, train and develop, provide interactive workshops for the journey of young African American servant leaders by connecting real-life to reality for our participants

 If you would like to be involved with the program the AACSA is now seeking: